dmd-program/dmd-100/projects/develop-brainstorm.md

 ## Report in

-8. Download the doc in markdown format.
-Open the `.md` documentCopy the content of the md document upload it to the Studio.
-Follow documentation guidelines.
+1. Download the doc in markdown format.
+Open the `.md` document
+2. Copy the content of the md document upload it to the Studio.